learn-co-curriculum/common-questions-you-ll-encounter/README.md

 ### Strategies for Resolution

-* Have the students copy and paste their error message(s)
+* Have the students read their error message(s)
-* If you understand what the error is, then have the student copy and paste their code.
-Depending on the length of the code, you may also just want them to post the code around the specific lines where the error is.
+* Depending on the length of the code, you may also just want them to post the code around the specific lines where the error is.
-* Debug the code yourself
-* Make sure you know now what they need to do to get the test to pass.
-If you don’t know at this point, then ask them to push up (if they haven’t already) what they have so far.
-Tell them that you’ll need about 5-10 minutes to run their code and debug to see what the problem is.
 * In any event, the goal is that you need to know before you start troubleshooting with the student, what the problem is that the student is having.
 * Once you know what that problem is, then this is where you start using the Socratic method to get them to figure out what to do correct.
 * The easiest way to start is by saying, “Ok, decode that error message for me.
 What does it say?”